prince-harry-2813/Cocktail-bar-ReactApp/README.md

 # Cocktail-bar-App

-single page app.

-it can search for any cocktail that exists on "The Cocktail DB", using their API to recive cocktails deatails, photo and instructions.
+This web app can search for any cocktail that exists on ["The Cocktail DB"](https://www.thecocktaildb.com/), using their API to recive cocktails deatails, photo and instructions.